StackStorm/st2docs/docs/source/rbac.rst

 User permissions are represented as a union of permission grants which are assigned to all the user roles.

-By default when a new StackStorm user is created, this user has no roles assigned to it, meaning it doesn't have access to perform any API operation which is behind the RBAC wall.
+By default when a new |st2| user is created, this user has no roles assigned to it, meaning it doesn't have access to perform any API operation which is behind the RBAC wall.

 Role